-17.1.2 Ethernet point-to-point link
+18.1.2 Ethernet point-to-point link

-Remote and Speaker Stations have RJ45 Ethernet connectors and can connect to Main Stations over Ethernet.
+Remote Stations, Speaker Stations and HXII-BP-X4 beltpacks have RJ45 Ethernet connectors and can connect to Main Stations over Ethernet.

 1) Insert an HLI-ET2 Ethernet interface module in the Main Station.
 Use any of the three slots available.